FeignInt/dosbox-staging-deb/README.md

  page.

 Don't forget to `sudo apt update`

+:warning: if update complains about signing key, re-do *apt-key* and update again.

+---
+:information_source:
+ I have recently discovered that Debian does have *apt-add-repository* available in the package **software-properties-common** however it does not really help that much:

+- :+1: automatically gets signing-key
+- :-1: appears to default to latest bleeding edge series, groovy at time of writing

+  - Since I have added "Active development" series, if you are on sid this is actually a :+1:

+ Personally I don't think is worth messing with.

+---

 If the packages are not working on your distro an option would be to [compile yourself](#compiling-yourself) which has a much greater chance of working.